 All enquiries will be treated individually.
 You tell us the information you want and we will tell you how much our search would cost before there is any commitment.

 NB There is money available and most good schools take immense care to ensure it is wisely spent on the most deserving children.
 However, there are always far more children applying for financial assistance than even the most generously-endowed schools can support.
 You may be in dire straits financially and have a bright child but no school owes you a bursary.
 Do your homework and approach this with hope and with realism but remember, success can never be guaranteed.

 NB2 We have heard recently of schools who demand the return of monies paid as part of financial assistance if parents withdraw their children from the school sooner than planned.
 A term’s notice of withdrawal is normal; occasionally, schools expect a year’s notice or they attempt to impose a financial penalty.
 Most schools are honourable and do not add to family pressures if they arise.
 However, others take a different stance.
 We would strongly advise anyone who accepts a bursary from a school to ensure they have read and understood all the terms on which the bursary is offered, especially when it comes to withdrawing a child from a school early.

-The Scholarship and Bursary enquiry service is handled by the Director of The Good Schools Guide Education Consultants, Susan Hamlyn and arranged by our administrator, Shari Lord.
+The Scholarship and Bursary enquiry service is arranged by our administrator, Shari Lord.
 You may be certain of absolute confidentiality.